St. John's UCC is pleased to offer wedding ceremonies to opposite and same gender couples.

 5. Guest Clergy and Wedding Coordinator Guidelines.

-Guest clergy may co-officiate or assist with Weddings, with the consent of the Pastor.
+Guest clergy may co-officiate or assist with Weddings, with the consent and invitation of the Pastor.

 Guest clergy may not be used in place of the Pastor.